browserengineering/book/book/scripts.md

     # ...
 ```

-To try this out, create a simple web page with a `script` tag:
+This code should come before styling and layout.
+To try this out,
+create a simple web page with a `script` tag:

 ``` {.html}
 <script src=test.js></script>
 ```

-Then write some super simple script to `test.js`, maybe this:
+Then write a super simple script to `test.js`, maybe this:

 ``` {.javascript}
 var x = 2